-Please note: only one proposal may be submitted for the TaPRA 2017 Conference.
-It is not permitted to submit multiple proposals or submit the same proposal to several Calls for Papers.
-All presenters must be TaPRA members, i.e. registered for the conference; this includes presentations given by Skype or other media broadcast even where the presenter may not physically attend the conference venue.
+Please note: only one proposal may be submitted for a TaPRA event.
+It is not permitted to submit multiple proposals or submit the same proposal to several Calls for Participation.
+All presenters must be TaPRA members, i.e. registered for the event; this includes presentations given by Skype or other media broadcast even where the presenter may not physically attend the event venue.